 Matthew J Carroll

 I research the boundary between redundant and distributed structures in the architecture of language.
 My research is grounded in traditional qualitative linguistics (typology and description) using mathematical and formal models to make explicit the assumptions and practices of these approaches.
 I research language from an evolutionary perspective in which grammar is an emergent property of broader cognitive principles.
-Linguistics as fundamentally an empirical endeavour and I work with data primarily drawn from firsthand fieldwork in the Wasur region of West Papua, specifically the Yam languages spoken in Indonesia (Ngkolmpu & Yei).
+Linguistics as fundamentally an empirical endeavour and I work with data primarily drawn firsthand from fieldwork in the region east of Merauke in West Papua (Indonesian Papua), specifically the Yam language groups of Kanum and Yei.

 Along with Rachel Nordlinger, I organise the New Fields for Morphology Workshop which seeks to bring together linguists working on morphological theory and those with new and exciting data.